 That, in no way, means that they are out of the game.
 Small businesses can take advantage of local searches, especially targeting mobile users who can get directions to your physical store or make a phone call with just a tap on their smartphone.

 According to ComScore, nearly 80 percent of local searches on mobile devices turned into purchases, with close to 90 percent of those purchases being made in a physical store.

-Medium to large-sized business usually top the search results for short-tail keywords, but for location based long tail keywords, small local businesses have a chance to take up the top rankings.
-Long -tail keywords result in higher conversion rate because they are searched by users who are mainly in the lower end of the funnel (at the purchase stage of the buying cycle).
+Medium to large-sized business usually top the search results for short-tail keywords, but for location-based long tail keywords, small local businesses have a chance to take up the top rankings.
+Long -tail keywords result in a higher conversion rate because they are searched by users who are mainly in the lower end of the funnel (at the purchase stage of the buying cycle).